China's Real Estate Bubble

 that houses are not a uniquely safe investment.
 Their prices can go down as

-means they are hard to sell quickly when you are in a financial jam.
-House
+assets - which means they are hard to sell quickly when you are in a financial

-prices are 'sticky' on the way down because sellers hate to cut the asking
+jam.
+House prices are 'sticky' on the way down because sellers hate to cut the

-price in a downturn; the result is a glut of unsold properties and people who
+asking price in a downturn; the result is a glut of unsold properties and

 As Safe as Housewives